mrleerkotte/postfix-relay/README.md

 	postfix_relay_tls: false

 Specify whether to use SMTP over TLS or not.

+	postfix_rewrite_from: false

+Specify whether to enable from address rewriting, defaults to false.

+	postfix_rewrite_from_map: "/etc/postfix/generic"

+Specify the location of the from address rewrite map.

+	postfix_rewrite_from_address: "example@example.com"

+Specify the email address to use for from address rewriting.

 Dependencies
 ------------